 Overall, the Trustee believes that the Funds are relatively well positioned to manage the risks arising from climate change and to benefit from investment opportunities that the transition to a lower carbon economy might bring.
-During the year good progress has been made towards meeting its climate change risk target and I look forward to providing a further update next year.
+The DB Sections are largely "de-risked" and have very low exposure to climate risk, whereas the DC Section continues to invest in equity aiming to achieve long-term higher than inflation returns so has a higher exposure to climate change risk, albeit through low carbon equity funds.
+During the year progress has again been made towards meeting the climate change risk target and I look forward to providing a further update next year.

-Newell McGuiness, Chair The ITB Pension Funds
+Newell McGuiness, Chair, The ITB Pension Funds